-- Songs: We use both older traditional hymns from our hymnals and newer contemporary praise songs projected on the front wall led by our praise team.
+- Songs: We use both older traditional hymns from our hymnals and newer contemporary praise songs led by our praise team.

-- Nursery: First, let me say that children are always welcome in our worship services.
-If your children drop things, whisper too loudly, or start to cry…they’re just like our kids and will fit in just fine.
-They’re much louder to you than they are to us and we like children in our worship service.
+- Nursery: First, let me say that children always welcome in our worship services.
 However, if you would like a place to retreat with a young child, you are welcome to use our nursery adjacent to the sanctuary.
 There is a speaker in the nursery so you can hear the service.

-- Offering: We don’t take up a regular offering during our worship service, but have an offering plate available in the back of the sanctuary as you enter for people to give.
+- Offering: We don’t take up a regular offering during our worship service, but have an offering plate available in the back of the sanctuary as you enter.
 We encourage Biblical tithing and regular giving.
-Near the beginning of our service, we have a special mission offering called “Building Up the Temple” where we encourage children & adults to bring spare change that goes to a different designated mission project each quarter.
+Near the beginning of our service, we have a special mission offering called “Building Up the Temple” that is designated for a different mission project each quarter.

-- Communion: We have a special communion service 4 times each year following a shortened regular worship service where we practice the Lord’s supper.
+- Communion: We have a special communion service 4 times each year during the regular worship service.
 We practice “open communion” and welcome all believers in Christ to participate even those who may not be members of our local church.
-Our deacons pass the bread (wafers) and the cup (we use grape juice) to the congregation in their pews and once everyone has been served, the pastor leads us in taking the bread and cup.

 What to Expect in Sabbath School?

-Our building is wheelchair accessible with wheelchair accessible restrooms and either entrance can be used.
+Our building is wheelchair accessible and either entrance can be used.